Mudslide prevention projects will take place along the entire corridor

 Landslide photo - see full size

-- WSDOT is putting a new focus on understanding the root causes and finding potential solutions (pdf 15mb) for service distruptions due to landslides on the rail line between Seattle and Everett.
+- WSDOT has put a focus on the root causes and finding potential solutions (pdf 15mb) for service distruptions due to landslides on the rail line between Seattle and Everett.
 Information includes the Landslide Mitigation Action Plan (pdf 2mb) and a landslide prevention informational brochure (pdf 340 kb).

-- Project teams from WSDOT and BSNF are doing design and engineering work on a number of repair strategies like retaining walls, improved drainage systems and erosion control.
+- Project teams from WSDOT and BSNF are working on a number of repair strategies like retaining walls, improved drainage systems and erosion control.

 Amtrak Cascades operates more than 3,500 trains each year between Portland Ore. and Vancouver B.C.
 The service is popular in thenorthern segment between Seattle and Vancouver B.C., carrying 234,000 passengers in 2012.

 WSDOT and BNSF are taking action to reduce these service disruptions including:

 - thorough research to review historic and predictive slide modeling, and BNSF and Amtrak slide disruption data,

 - engineering and environmental work, to evaluate existing and potential slide locations, and